 Getting To France From The UK

 The great news about driving to France is that there is a multitude of options to suit you.
-Which option you choose will depend on where you are located in the UK, your budget, the ferry or train times, and your personal preference.
+Which option you choose will depend on where you are located in the UK, your budget, the ferry or train times, and personal preference.

 Crossing The Channel By Ferry

-Hopping on a ferry at Dover and arriving in Calais just 90 minutes later is one of the most popular ways to travel to France from the UK.
-There are more than 20 ferry crossings per day, allowing you to take your car to France.
-Once onboard, all you have to do is relax, eat, drink and wait for your arrival to France.
+Hopping on a ferry at Dover and arriving in Calais just 90 minutes later is one of the most popular ways of traveling to France from the UK.
+With more than 20 ferry crossings per day, taking your car across the Channel is easy.

 Simply call them at least 24 hours before your trip to rebook for free.

-To re-book Dover – France crossings call 0344 848 6090
+To rebook Dover – France crossings, call 0344 848 6090

 More Mountain MOREFlex